fedefary/signer/README.md

 The library uses ***SLF4J*** as logging facade system.

-Visit official documentation for more details: http://www.slf4j.org/docs.html
+Visit official documentation for more details:

+http://www.slf4j.org/docs.html

-If you want to enable the internal library logs you have to enable the logging at DEBUG level for the package ***com.ffsec***.
+If you want to enable the library's logs you have to configure the logging level DEBUG for the package ***com.ffsec***.
 This is an example with Log4j:

 ```